 I put a version of this spinach mashed potatoes recipe in my book, SIBO Made Simple, and have been so tickled to see how many people have made it and gushed about the simple goodness.

-Since this past week I’ve been nursing another dental surgery, I’ve been on the soft foods train and eating my way through an entire batch of these spinach mashed potatoes.
+Since I recently was nursing another dental surgery, I’ve been eating only soft foods for wisdom tooth removal train and eating my way through an entire batch of these spinach mashed potatoes.
 They are perfect with bangers, sausage or fancy hot dogs.
 And also the perfect bed for roast chicken, meatloaf, or pork tenderloin.

 Read on for this spinach mashed potatoes recipe.
 As always, please report back if you make it!